Alejogb1/job-board/blog-data/how-can-almost-concurrent-threads-be-managed-effectively-in-ruby-on-rails-6.md

 id: "how-can-almost-concurrent-threads-be-managed-effectively-in-ruby-on-rails-6"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Managing almost concurrent threads in Ruby on Rails 6 is, shall we say, not always straightforward.
 I've seen projects grind to a halt, become riddled with race conditions, or just plain exhibit unpredictable behavior because concurrency wasn't handled thoughtfully.
 I recall a particularly brutal project where we were processing large batches of user data; we went from snappy to sluggish in a matter of days.
 The root?
 Poor concurrency management.
 We were throwing threads at the problem without proper control.
 It taught me some harsh lessons, and I've learned to approach concurrent tasks with a more cautious, yet effective, toolkit since.

 The key here is that, while ruby has threads, they are not true os-level threads, but green threads managed by the Ruby VM (specifically in MRI).
-This means that you will not be able to have true parallel execution in MRI for things like pure ruby code, but you *can* effectively manage concurrent execution.
+This means that you will not be able to have true parallel execution in MRI for things like pure ruby code, but you _can_ effectively manage concurrent execution.
 This is different than say, Java, or Go, where the language runtimes themselves have built in OS threads, and can therefore parallelize operations.
 Because of these constraints, our primary tools aren't going to be aggressive attempts to force parallelism via ruby threads, but rather, strategies that make efficient use of concurrency and minimize contention.

 First, let's break down what "almost concurrent" might mean in the context of Rails.
 Most likely, we're talking about operations that are not inherently synchronous, meaning that they don't require the execution of one operation to finish entirely before the next one begins.
 This often involves i/o-bound tasks, such as API calls, database interactions, or other forms of external communication.
 Ruby's Global Interpreter Lock (GIL), or rather, its absence in JRuby and TruffleRuby, impacts how true parallelism may (or may not) occur.
 But our main focus is maximizing efficient use of available processing power through concurrency within Rails' operational constraints.